dannysv/error_insertion_experiment/README.md

 	- the function removeall it used from the utils repository (https://github.com/dannysv/utils) clone and change the folder name to mutils to skip the reference error with the utils script that alredy exist in the current project

+	- The script corrigir\_socrates\_filtro.py should be placed on the correct folder (classificador\_folha\_completo), this folder contains the dependencies as well as the bert models and other necessary tools

+	- The file requirements\_socrates.txt contains the list of dependencies for running the socrates script.